What the best single cup coffee makers have

 - A water reservoir.
 One-cup

-needing a tank refill.
-Not everyone likes this feature, but if you do, be sure
+before needing a tank refill.
+Not everyone likes this feature, but if you do,

-you look for a coffee maker with a sensor that's located fairly low on the tank,
+be sure you look for a coffee maker with a sensor that's located fairly low on

-so it doesn't start alerting you to refills before it actually needs water.
+the tank, so it doesn't start alerting you to refills before it actually needs

 - Pod compatibility.
 One of the

-pods or discs.
-Some are compatible with a variety of pods, though, making them
+proprietary pods or discs.
+Some are compatible with a variety of pods, though,

 - Flavor flexibility.
-Some brewers use pods only, others have filers for brewing a single cup
+Some brewers use pods only, others have filters for brewing a single cup

 of coffee from grounds.
 Others can accept both pods and ground coffee.
 Many one-cup

 coffee makers also dispense a -cup of hot water quickly, so they can make tea,